 Sleep Inertia = Grogginess

 Do you wake up often groggy, without any sense of time or place?
-You can’t seem to think straight, movements are stiff, and you feel like you were stunned.
-This phenomenon is called sleep inertia or grogginess.
-Your motor and cognitive abilities are weakened temporarily.
+You can't seem to think straight, movements are stiff, and you feel like you were stunned.
+Scientists call this phenomenon sleep inertia, but essentially it is the same as morning grogginess.
+After waking up, your motor and cognitive abilities are temporarily weakened.
 During sleep inertia, your senses are impaired, and focusing your thoughts is challenging.

-Sleep inertia is typical, and it occurs in some form when waking up.
-Sleep inertia is the strongest immediately after waking up, and the symptoms fade away, usually in 15-60 minutes.
-However, the effects vary between individuals and days, and in some cases, the grogginess can last up to hours.
-Two factors are mainly affecting the intensity of sleep inertia:
+Sleep inertia is perfectly normal.
+The level of grogginess can vary greatly, but everyone experiences it in some form or another after waking up.
+The effect is strongest immediately after waking up, and the symptoms fade away, usually in 15-60 minutes.
+Sometimes it can pass in minutes, but in some situations, grogginess might last for several hours even.
+Two main factors affect the intensity of sleep inertia:

-Sleeping too little (or sleep debt that has not been slept off)
+Sleeping too little (or having sleep debt that has not been slept off)

-Waking up at a wrong stage of your sleep cycle (during deep sleep)
+Waking up during a nonoptimal stage of the sleep cycle (during deep sleep)

 Hilditch, C. J., Dorrian, J., & Banks, S. (2016).
 Time to wake up: Reactive countermeasures to sleep inertia.
 Industrial Health, 54(6), 528–541.